 When companies as big as T-Mobile and Sprint talk about joining forces, it invariably causes some concern.
 Will the company be too big?
 Will it hurt the market?
 Will consumers benefit from the merger?
 What will it mean for the industry as a whole?

 While no one can accurately predict the answers to those questions, we know enough to make some educated guesses.
 What we want to talk about here is how the potential T-Mobile Sprint merger could affect you, the wireless customer.

 What is the current status of the proposed merger?

 As of right now, the T-Mobile Sprint merger is simply a possibility.
-Although both companies have agreed to merge and are working hard to make it happen, the merger will need full regulatory approval before it can be finalized, and that hasn’t happened — at least not yet.
+Although both companies have agreed to merge and have finally earned full regulatory approval, there are still a few things that need to be handled before things can close.

 With that in mind, here is what has happened so far:

 - April 2018 — Both companies agreed to merge under the T-Mobile banner, meaning Sprint would be absorbed by T-Mobile rather than creating a new company name.

 - May 2018 — Marcelo Claure — Sprint’s CEO — stepped down from the position and took another job with SoftBank, Sprint’s parent company.